SolomonM-Kebede/Python-project-analysing-Stock-data/README.md

 # Python-project-analysing-Stock-data
-It is a live stock data analyzer.
+It is  a Tesla stock data analyzer.